 Maddie watched Kevin board within a fraction of the electrical pole.
-With ease he stopped, flipped up his board and pressed for the crossing light.
-The walk light began to flash almost at his touch.
+He stopped with ease, flipped up his board and pressed the crossing light.
+The invitation to walk flashed back at his touch.

 Everything always seemed good to great in Kevin’s world.
-He was everyone’s friend, captain of every sports team he played on this year, and last week, recruited to play center-forward on Vancouver’s Under-14 Select soccer team.
+Everyone liked him.
+He was captain of every sports team he played on this year and last week got recruited to play center-forward on Vancouver’s under-14 Select soccer team.

-“Maddily Modified?” he asked, reaching for her hand.
+“Maddily Modified”, he said with a smile then reached for her hand.

-“Yup,” she replied dropping her board and simultaneously extracting her hand from his.
+“Yup,” she replied dropping her board while simultaneously extracting her hand from his.

 She never used to think about sweating, now she was thinking about his and her sweat as she weaved down Burnaby Street praying for an intervention for this boy/friend thing.
 She really needed to talk to Jenna.

-In that second Maddie saw the momma skunk and her two kits make a beeline for the underbelly of a parked car.
+In that second Maddie saw the momma skunk and her two kits scurry under the parked car.
 Boarding downhill she had enough speed to miss the spray.
 Just behind her, Kevin got caught.

 The skunk’s spray drifted her way as she watched him push back up the hill.
-She felt sorry for him and marveled at the reprieve she’d been given to tell Jenna what was going on – and get some advice.
+She felt sorry for him and marveled at the reprieve she’d been given to update Jenna AND get some advice.

 “He got sprayed coming down the hill.”

 “Bloody skunks!
-When did something so cute get to be such a pain?
+When did something so cute get to be such a bother?
 Where is he?”